Top Technology Trends for 2017

 2016 saw the unprecedented success of Pokémon Go, Oculus Rift and Samsung Gear.
 This has resulted in Virtual Reality (VR) and Augmented Reality (AR) clearly establishing themselves as ‘must-have’ technologies in the consumer market.

 2017 is now expected to be the year in which VR and AR experience widespread adoption within the enterprise.
 According to a report by Tech Pro, 67% of businesses are considering using AR in the future.
 47% are considering VR for the future.

 Business leaders are looking at how they can utilise these technologies to deliver an enhanced customer and business experience through the like of 360° tours, interactive training initiatives, advanced communications, and cutting-edge prototyping.

 Big data for revenue streams.

-The term Big Data has been around long enough for businesses to realise that it’s not just a passing phase, insignificant buzzword or playing ground reserved for a few front runners.
+The term Big Data has been around long enough for businesses to realise that it’s not just a passing phase or insignificant buzzword.
+Nor is it a playing ground reserved for a few front-runners.
 In increasingly competitive markets, 2017 will be the year in which mainstream businesses start to take a strategic look at how they can harness big data to provide valuable insights and generate new revenue streams.

 With the impending introduction of new European legislation, data privacy challenges and uncertainty over data ownership, we also expect to see the rise of the Chief Data Officer (CDO) as a key player within larger organisations.